There’s only one place on Long Island to quench your need for mead, and it’s in Lindenhurst.

 Not long after, W A Meadwerks opened its doors in the Village of Lindenhurst.

-After a successful launch, the meadery is in steady growth mode.
+After a successful grand opening in September, the meadery has been in steady growth mode.

 “We are adding three new tanks, which will double our capacity,” said Wanner.
 “And we are upgrading our canning operation.”